meta2020/prgmetasa-r/README.md

 # [Reproducible R Code in Rmd file]

-# Sensitivity analysis for PB in DTA meta-analysis
+# Sensitivity analysis for PB in meta-analysis of prognostic studiess

 This folder contains reproducible R codes of simulation studies and re-analysis of the example data.